-Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission JCS Pre-Submission original text with track changes INF3 The cumulative impact of the proposed development on flood risk in relation to existing settlements, communities or allocated sites must be assessed and effectively mitigated.
-Development at Strategic Allocations will be required to deliver connectivity through the site linking urban areas with the wider rural hinterland.
-PMM0105 Strategic Allocations Information Red line plans and of the red lines on ear follow identifiable buildings which mathese boundaries.
-It has been sale should all this document, interesting the sale sale sale sale sale sale sale sal Strategic Allocations Policies & Maps Information Red line plans and descriptions The red lines on each of the Strategic Allocations plans show the policy allocation area, and are drawn to follow identifiable boundaries such as roads and watercourses wherever available.
-Areas of land and buildings which may not be suitable or available for development or redevelopment are included within these boundaries.
-However, site allocations work has indicated that a development of the scale set out in Table SA1 will be achievable within these locations.
-Proposals should also take into account the indicative site layouts presented for each allocation as part of this document, integrating key elements into site masterplanning where practical.
-Full regard must be given to the requirements of the NPPF and the development plans of each of the three councils when assessing development options for these locations.
-Proposals should take account of the indicative site layouts prepared as part of this document and ensure that key elements are wherever possible integrated into masterplanning.
-Furthermore, in order to ensure the sustainable development of
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Sub omission o riginal text with track changes Reason INF3 The cumulative impact of the proposed development on flood risk in relation to existing settlements, communities or allocated sites must be assessed and effectively mitigated.
+INF4 Development at Strategic Allocations will be required to deliver connectivity through the site linking urban areas with the wider rural hinterland.
+PMM0105 Strategic Allocations Information Red line place The red line follow ider buildings we these bount Table SA1 we proposals a this document.
+Full regard three count the indication possible into the constitution of the constitution of the country of the es on each of the strict of th of the Strategic Allocations plans show the policy allocation area, and pundaries such as roads and watercourses wherever available.
+Areas not be suitable or available for development or redevelopment are incoverer, site allocations work has indicated that a development of the society within these locations.
+It take into account the indicative site layouts presented for each allocationing key elements into site masterplanning where practical.
+It is requirements of the NPPF and the development plans of the sessing development options for these locations.
+Proposals should take the masterplanning.
+Furthermore, in order to ensure the sustainable defite specific policy has been prepared which sets out the key proposals should the key proposals of the sets out the key proposals of the specific policy has been prepared which sets out the key proposals should the specific policy has been prepared which sets out the key proposals should the specific policy has been prepared which sets out the key proposals should the specific policy has been prepared which sets out the key p of land and cluded within tale set out in the set out in the set out in the set of the set of the set of the set out of the se Reworded to improve clarity and emphasise the introduction of site specific policies.